Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 OLED models still tend to be primarily high-end TVs, with few options for dedicated gamers.
 Samsung’s QLED TVs use a proprietary panel that combines quantum dot technology with an LED-backlit LCD.
 The quantum dots add luminance and reduce backlighting, leading to more vibrant colors and a higher dynamic range.

 Modern TVs use pixel grids with as many as 3840 by 2160 pixels.
 Modern 4K TVs often use a full-array local dimming feature to achieve deeper blacks while preserving peak brightness.
+Although, you’ll need to improve the TV signal if you’re getting static from bad wires.

 The best new gaming TVs connect via HDMI 2.1 or high-speed low-latency wireless connections, enabling higher bitrates and up to 120 fps gaming.